List of concentration and internment camps: Algeria

-During the Algerian War of Independence (1954-1962), the French military created centres de regroupements (regrouping centres), which were built settlements for forcibly displaced civilian populations, in order to separate them from National Liberation Front (FLN) guerilla combatants.
+During the Algerian War of Independence (1954–1962), the French military created centres de regroupements (regrouping centres), which were built settlements for forcibly displaced civilian populations, in order to separate them from National Liberation Front (FLN) guerilla combatants.
 According to civil servant Michel Rocard, 1,000,000 Algerians were sent to regrouping camps (including children).

 In 1959, Michel Rocard denounced the appalling conditions of many of those camps in a report, leaked and published in Le Monde.
 As a consequence the camps were modernized and became part of a large rural renovation program called Les Milles Villages (One Thousand Villages).

 Spanish Republicans

 After the end of Spanish Civil War, there were harsh reprisals against Franco's former enemies.
 Hundreds of thousands of Republicans fled abroad, especially to France and Mexico.
-On the other side of the Pyrenees, refugees were confined in internment camps of the French Third Republic, such as the Rieucros Camp, Camp de Rivesaltes, Camp Gurs or Camp Vernet, where 12,000 Republicans were housed in squalid conditions (mostly soldiers from the Durruti Division).
+On the other side of the Pyrenees, refugees were confined in internment camps of the French Third Republic, such as the Rieucros Camp, Camp de Rivesaltes, Camp Gurs or Camp Vernet, where 12,000 Republicans were housed in squalid conditions (mostly soldiers from the Durruti Column).
 The 17,000 refugees housed in Gurs were divided into four categories (Brigadists, pilots, Gudaris and ordinary Spaniards).
 The Gudaris (Basques) and the pilots easily found local backers and jobs, and were allowed to quit the camp, but the farmers and ordinary people, who could not find relations in France, were encouraged by the Third Republic, in agreement with the Francoist government, to return to Spain.
 The great majority did so and were turned over to the Francoist authorities in Irún.
 From there they were transferred to the Miranda de Ebro camp for "purification".